 EXPLORE THIS STORY

-The Jerusalem Post covers two fronts simultaneously: the second downed aircraft -- the A-10 Warthog in the Gulf, whose pilot managed to reach Kuwaiti airspace before ejecting -- and Iranian missile salvos hitting an industrial complex in the Negev and residential areas in central Israel.
-The loss of the A-10, 'one of the oldest and most recognizable aircraft in the US Air Force,' is called a 'significant blow to both image and operational capabilities.'
-A separate piece, sourced from Gulf Arab media, reveals the war's political limits: the conflict cannot continue indefinitely without domestic constraints shaping decisions.
+The Jerusalem Post covers two fronts simultaneously: the second aircraft downed—the A-10 Warthog in the Gulf, whose pilot managed to reach Kuwaiti airspace before ejecting—and the salvo of Iranian missiles striking an industrial complex in the Negev and residential areas in central Israel.
+The loss of the A-10, 'one of the oldest and most recognizable aircraft in the US Air Force,' is called a 'significant blow to American image and operational capabilities.'
+A separate article, drawn from Gulf Arab media, reveals the political limits of the war: the conflict cannot continue indefinitely without American and Israeli domestic constraints shaping decisions.
 If the campaign exceeds 60 days, Trump must return to Congress.
-Netanyahu, meanwhile, 'has a personal political interest in sustaining this posture' until the next election.
-The Israeli security consensus -- Bennett, Gantz, and the opposition support the war -- contrasts with American fragmentation.
-Israel reads this incident not as defeat but as confirmation that Iran retains real capabilities, which justifies continuing strikes.
+Netanyahu, meanwhile, 'has a personal political interest in maintaining this posture' at least until the next electoral deadline.
+The Israeli security consensus—Bennett, Gantz, and the opposition support the war—contrasts with American fragmentation.
+Israel reads this incident not as a defeat but as a reminder that Iran retains real capabilities, justifying continued strikes.

-Security consensus: US losses don't question the war, they justify it
+Security consensus: US losses don't call the war into question, they justify it

-Permanent existentialism: Iran remains a threat despite the bombing
+Permanent existentialism: Iran remains a threat despite bombardment

-Minimization of Iranian civilian casualties in Israeli framing
+Minimization of Iranian civilian losses in Israeli framing

 Discover how another country covers this same story.